-Party or relevant jurisdiction Norway Title of project Development of models to predict marine survival and return of salmon to Norway Objective of research project Develop models to predict marine survival and return of Atlantic salmon to Norway.
-Brief description of research project Identify and examine the feasibility of applying time series of marine environmental data, zooplankton productivity, productivity of pelagic fish, and salmon life-history information for model development.
-Develop appropriate models Cooperate with scientists from other countries working with similar research.
-Dates during which research took place 2002-2005 Area in which research took place Desk Study utilizing information already available Estimated number and weight of salmon retained None Resources Estimated cost of the research project £50,000 - £60,000 per annum Number of participating scientists 7-10 Name of coordinating Lars Petter Hansen scientist in charge of project 1.p.hansen@nina.no Details of research vessels, e.g. name, registration, call sign and description of vessel - Type and amount of gear and other equipment used - Details of any collaborating countries Umass/NOAA CMER Program, University of Massachussetts, Amherst, MA USA Dep.
-Fisheries and Oceans, Newfoundland, Canada, Scientists from EU
+Party or relevant jurisdiction Norway

+Title of project Development of models to predict marine survival and return of

+The of project salmon to Norway

+Objective of research project Develop models to predict marine survival and return of Atlantic salmon

+to Norway.

+Brief description of research 1.
+Identify and examine the feasibility of applying time series of

+project marine environmental data, zooplankton productivity, productivity

+of pelagic fish, and salmon life-history information for model

+development.

+2. Develop appropriate models

+3. Co-operate with scientists from other countries working with

+similar research.

+Dates during which research 2002-2005

+took place

+Area in which research took Desk Study utilizing information already available

+place Nore

+Estimated number and None

+Recourses

+Estimated cost of the f 50,000 f 60,000 per appum

+research project

+Number of participating 7-10

+scientists / 10

+Name of co-ordinating Lars Petter Hansen

+scientist in charge of l.p.hansen@nina.no

+project •

+Details of research -

+vessels, e.g. name,

+registration, call sign and

+description of vessel

+Type and amount of gear -

+and other equipment used

+Details of any collaborating Umass/NOAA CMER Program, University of Massachussetts,

+countries Amherst, MA USA

+Dep.
+Fisheries and Oceans, Newfoundland, Canada,

+Scientists from EU